ad-freiburg/whitespace-correction/README.md

 > Note: Loading the tokenization repair model requires an initial startup time each time you
 > invoke the `trt` command.
 CPU startup time is around 1s, GPU startup time around 3.5s, so for small
 > inputs or files you should probably pass the `-c` flag to force CPU execution for best performance.

+> Note: The server configuration file must contain a json object with the following keys:
+> - host (str, required)
+> - port (int, required)
+> - timeout (float, optional, by default timeout is set to 10 seconds)
+> - models (list of str, optional, by default all models will be served)
+>
+> See [configs/server.json](configs/server.json) for an exemplary server configuration file

 ### Documentation